Downtown Livability

 If you’d like to sign up for our monthly Invest New West newsletter for local business, please follow this link to add your email to the list.
 We’ve also developed a general resource for businesses called the Business Licence Holder Resource Guide that contains answers to questions businesses operators may have.
 Check it out online.

-Fraser Health Authority are currently providing a number of outreach programs to address mental health concerns within the community.
+The Fraser Health Authority is currently providing a number of outreach programs to address mental health concerns within the community.
 City staff and the New Westminster Police Department are currently working in conjunction with Fraser Health Authority to ensure those who require such services receive the necessary referrals.

 The downtown area, in particular, has experienced challenges in relation to public washroom access.